marialuisacp/trello-ui/README.md

 # Trello UI

+## About

-This project, is a simple app to reproduce Trello UI, built to pratice front-end technologies.
+This project is a front-end project that reproduce Trello Screen Board.
+The main pupose is to learn and to pratice front-end technologies.

 This code has been used: